 Selkies are rare and mysterious creatures.
 Although, some do occassionally spend time on land.
-And when they form connections with humans, the question usually arises – what happens when you give a selkie her coat?
-The resulting stories are as old as time immemorial and they usually go something like this:
+When they form connections with humans, the resulting stories are as old as time immemorial and they usually go something like this:

 There was once an English fisherman who encountered a beautiful woman sunbathing nude by the sea.
 He was so entranced, that he fell immediately and completely in love with her.
 Unfortunately, when the woman saw him approaching, she grabbed something from a nearby rock and dove into the sea.